 Soviet power was established for 70 years

-(length over the territory of the state; along the last hydrological alignment)
+(extent across the territory of the state; at the last hydrological section)

 Araks - 1072